 The album strikes a fine balance where sonorous dub moments on tracks like “Come Through” and “Trees” are perfectly complemented by sweeter cuts like “Right Time” and “Swing Easy”.
 As ever with Resonators though, it’s the song writing that stands out, and album highlights “Papa Daddio” and the psychedelic “Healer” showcase this perfectly.

-With a plethora of new songs under their belt, as well as what’s becoming a very healthy catalogue of crowd-pleasers from their last two albums, Resonators are touring the UK and Europe right through to 2017.
+With a plethora of new songs under their belt and a couple of EPs to be released in 2018, as well as what’s becoming a very healthy catalogue of crowd-pleasers from their last two albums, Resonators are touring the UK and Europe throughout next spring and summer.

 Make sure you catch them as they’re one of the finest live acts in this country right now!Resonators Website